Itabena/Msc_project_2025/Notes/Research Log/Log Entire -2025__06__03.md

 - What spectrum is emitted at each phenomena?

-- Look agian at Nicks paper form 2019 points 5.3 5.4 this is about the circulazations
+- Look again at Nicks paper form 2019 points 6.1 6.2 this is about the circulations.

 ## Actions Taken
 1.